cryptozeny/sugarchain-v0.16.3/README.md

 Depends on Bitcoin Core
 --------------

-It is exactly same as the dependencies of `Bitcoin Core v0.16.3`.
-It is not necessary if you already have.
+Exactly the same as dependencies of `Bitcoin Core v0.16.3`.

 ```bash
 sudo add-apt-repository -y ppa:bitcoin/bitcoin && \